SaiShashankGP/Task-1/Minitask_1.md

 This is a pretty simple yet very useful project.

-We have to get the underlying mechanism to fully undrstand how this works.
+We have to get the underlying mechanism to fully understand how this works.